bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 The path to 1.0 includes work on several WIT features, based on gaps identified in practice:

-- **Stream v2**: The current 0.3.0 HTTP body type requires a complex function signature to represent all the concurrent things that can happen while consuming a request or response: a byte stream, a final result (trailers or error), and a back-channel for the consumer to signal the producer.
-A generalized stream type would make this pattern readable and reusable across any streaming protocol with state transitions.

 - **Optional imports**: Lets a component declare that it only optionally requires a capability.
 Standard libraries could compile against a minimal host world without forcing every component to unconditionally import files, sockets, and GPU capabilities.
 This pairs well with the guest C-ABI.

 - **Callbacks**: Needed to express DOM APIs like `addEventListener` in WIT.